makersacademy/takeaway-challenge/README.md

 What does it do?
 -------

-In response to the user stories (below)[user-stories] this program was created to allow a customer to:
+My takeaway offers a range of tasty ice-creams, take a look at the menu to find out what flavours we have!
+As a customer you can:
 - See the menu on offer
 - Place an order

-If the order is provided with an incorrect total cost then an error will be raised.
+If your order is provided with an incorrect total cost then an error will be raised.
 If the correct order cost is provided a text will be sent confirming the order is on its way.

 The code comes with feature and unit tests.
 Coverage is 100% and all tests are passing.

 Domain Model
 --------

+**OOP and TDD**

 The user interacts directly with the OrderManager class via the terminal.
 The diagram below describes the class/module structure.